Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

 ### Prerequisites

+- Your Azure account must have a `Cognitive Services Contributor` role assigned in order for you to agree to the responsible AI terms and create a resource.
+To get this role assigned to your account, follow the steps in the [Assign roles][steps_assign_an_azure_role] documentation, or contact your administrator.
 - You need an [Azure subscription][azure_sub] to use this package and either
   - an [Azure Face account][azure_portal_list_face_account] or
   - an [Azure Cognitive Service account][azure_portal_list_cognitive_service_account]